 If you want the most bang for your buck on your resale renovation, make sure that you spend your hard-earned money in the right places!
 While some changes may seem worth it to you, prospective buyers may not feel the same way.
 Based on our experience in the field, there are certain items we know could significantly increase the value of your home while receiving a great return on your investment.
 Focus on these critical areas:

-Bathrooms - Light and bright is trending, and it is a theme that is here to stay!
-Don’t emphasize a tight bathroom with a dark paint job; instead, open up the space with a large mirror and fresh paint.
+Bathrooms - Although light and bright colours have been trending in recent years, we're starting to see warmer palettes pop up again!
+And while it can be fun to dive into the latest and greatest, we still don't generally recommend emphasizing a tight bathroom with a dark paint job; instead, open up the space with a large mirror and a lighter coat of fresh paint.
 Nothing will steal the potential shine like old/dingy wall tile, so be sure to upgrade to something with a new and timeless look.
 White subway tile is always safe and generally pleasing to all.

-Flooring and Paint - Light colours are the best to make a home feel larger, and greys and whites are trending.
-Engineered or hardwood flooring will update the look and feel of a space, not to mention it will make it appear instantly cleaner.
+Flooring and Paint - As a general rule, light colours are the best to make a home feel larger.
+As we mentioned in the point before, warmer colour palettes are starting to trend again after years of "all-white" houses, but unless you really have a keen eye for design, the safe bet is to keep the paint colours light and neutral.
+After all, you want a colour that will appeal to the masses!
+Engineered or hardwood flooring will also update the look and feel of a space, not to mention it will make it appear instantly cleaner.
 Carpet is best suited in basements and sometimes bedrooms - but rarely cherished in main living areas these days.